Rapid-POS/Programmer-Take-Home-Evaluation-Advanced/README.md

 - Task #1:
 	- Create a .NET Core Web API (MVC or Micro API) that takes a JSON payload with fields that are required to build a Point-of-Sale transaction in the GOLF_WAREHOUSE database.
 Note that not all fields should be passed in the payload but calculated and/or obtained from related tables in the database.
 - Task #2:
-	- Create a trigger on PS_DOC_LIN that evaluates the minimum quantity by location (IM_INV.MIN_QTY) vs the quantity sold (PS_DOC_LIN.QTY_SOLD) and generates a record in a custom table called USER_SUGGESTED_REPLINESHMENT that suggest the quantity that should be ordered from the vendor when a record is inserted, updated or deleted in PS_DOC_LIN.
+	- Create a trigger on PS_DOC_LIN that evaluates the minimum quantity by location (IM_INV.MIN_QTY) vs the quantity sold (PS_DOC_LIN.QTY_SOLD) and generates a record in a custom table called USER_SUGGESTED_REPLENISHMENT that suggest the quantity that should be ordered from the vendor when a record is inserted, updated or deleted in PS_DOC_LIN.
 		- Note: **Columns are not given but should be generated **
 - Task #3:
 	- Place the a database backup of GOLF_WAREHOUSE and solution files in a Repository on your GitHub account along with a README containing your full name and which method or job site you used to reach this repository.
 Send an invitation to your GitHub repository to Rapid POS at `recruiting.programmer@rapidpos.com`